erphamucsd/league-of-legends-damage/README.md

 would be close to the RMSE for the whole model.
 In this case, the expected RMSE was 4409.
 In order to investigate whether or not this regressor fairly evaluated based on groups, I set up a permutation test:
--   Null Hypothesis: The model is fair and it's RMSE is nearly equal across all positions played.
+-   Null Hypothesis: The model is fair and its RMSE is nearly equal across all positions played.
 In other words, the groups do not deviate from the expected value.
 -   Alternative Hypothesis: The model is unfair and it has higher RMSEs for some positions and lower RMSEs for other positions.
 In other words, the groups deviate heavily from the expected value.
 - Test Statistic: Chi-Squared Value or sum((Expectation - Observation) ** 2 / Expectation).
 - Significance Level: Rejection at the 5% or 0.05 significance level.

 #### damagetochampions
 <iframe src="assets/permutated_positions.html" width=800 height=600 frameBorder=0></iframe>
-Figure 3: The distribution of permutated chi-squared values.
+Figure 3: The distribution of permuted chi-squared values.

 The p-value obtained for this permutation test was 0.00.

 ### Conclusion
-At the 5% significance level, we can reject the notion that the observed RMSE of the positions groups is close or equal to the expected RMSE for the groups.
+At the 5% significance level, we can reject the notion that the observed RMSE of the position groups is close or equal to the expected RMSE for the groups.
 This means that we reject the notion that the model fairly models all groups.
-My final analysis showed that the model did moderately better when evaluating sup and jng, and this may be due to the fact that the datapoints are more tightly clustered at a first glance.
+My final analysis showed that the model did moderately better when evaluating sup and jng, and this may be due to the fact that the data points are more tightly clustered at a first glance.
 In other words, they may perform more consistently across games compared to the other 3 roles.